 Okay!
 So, all those business gurus and self-styled informal experts are charlatans.
 But what about scientists and researchers?
 Aren’t they the paragons of truth-seeking?
 Don’t they do better?

 This is where the last shreds of your faith in the truth-seeking tendencies of human-kind will fall apart.
-From ignoring confounding variables, to mis-measuring, to plainly doctoring the data to create sensational, publishing results, there is no statistical, operational or ethical crime that our revered scientists have not been guilty of.
+From ignoring confounding variables, to mis-measuring, to plainly doctoring the data to create sensational, publishable results, there is no statistical, operational or ethical crime that our revered scientists have not been guilty of.
 And no!
 Those are not exceptions.
 The much heralded peer review process doesn’t weed out the careless and incorrect studies.
 Even direct observations of misconducts are not reported or acted upon, and finally even after publications most studies are not replicated or verified.
 The incentives are so skewed that honesty and diligence don’t pay.
 Even the self-reported (anonymously, of course) levels of frauds and misconduct in scientific community are staggering.
 Whenever people have tried to look into scientific studies, the conclusion is that given the kind of system and incentives we have created in academia and research, scientific findings are just not reliable.

 If you think that I am asking you to read a depressing book, I do hope it is not the case.
 I hope that you find this liberating in the way I found it.
 That the nagging doubts I had about all the gyaan floating around me were not a figment of my imagination or arrogance.
 The rot runs real deep and the amount of outward make-up to keep things looking nice and sorted is ugly!
-At the end of the day, you would be better off being deep skeptical of things that seem too good to be true.
+At the end of the day, you would be better off being deeply skeptical of things that seem too good to be true.
 They probably are.

 But there is no reason to despair.
 You have yourself to depend on.
 After reading this book, the skepticism you will create in yourself will prevent you from falling into the expert trap!